 Goshen Hospital implements visitor restrictions due to flu season

-GOSHEN, Ind., January 4, 2018 – Goshen Hospital is taking the precautionary measure of limiting patient visitors to the hospital to protect patients, families and Colleagues from unnecessary exposure to the flu virus.
+GOSHEN, Ind. – Goshen Hospital is taking the precautionary measure of limiting patient visitors to the hospital to protect patients, families and Colleagues from unnecessary exposure to the flu virus.
 This temporary policy goes into effect on January 4, 2018.